-Warning: Always follow your doctor’s orders.
-Not intended to replace medical instructions, diagnosis, or treatments.
-Content on this site is for reference purposes and is not a substitute for advice from a licensed healthcare provider.
+Warning: The information contained within this site is not intended to replace medical instructions, diagnosis, or treatments.
+Content on this site is for reference purposes and is not a substitute for advice from a licensed healthcare professional.
 Consult your doctor for any contraindications, allergies, and medicine interactions.
-These statements have not been evaluated by the FDA- cannabis is still federally illegal.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
+Cannabis remains federally illegal and has not been been approved by the FDA to treat or prevent any disease.

 FOR EDUCATIONAL PURPOSES ONLY